 How to Report Cash in Lieu of Fractional Shares

-Calculating the cost basis for cash in lieu of fractional shares is a little tricky due to the change of share price and quantity.
-The new stock issued is not taxable nor does the cost basis change, but the per-share basis does.
+Calculating the cost basis for cash in lieu of fractional shares is a little tricky due to the share price and quantity change.
+The new stock issued is not taxable, nor does the cost basis change, but the per-share basis does.

 Consider the following example:

-It’s not always possible to anticipate a company being restructured and how it will affect shareholders’ stock.
-In the event the company doesn’t wish to deal with fractional shares, it’s important for shareholders to understand the alternatives such as cash in lieu of fractional shares, and how it affects them.
-While cash in lieu can be burdensome, investors can be made whole and can then proceed on their own accord.
+It’s not always possible to anticipate a company’s actions, like a merger or stock split, and how it will affect shareholders’ stock.
+If the company doesn’t wish to deal with fractional shares, shareholders need to understand the alternative payments, such as cash in lieu of fractional shares, and how it affects them.
+While cash in lieu can be burdensome, knowing the nuances of the payment and how it is taxed may benefit your portfolio.

 The information provided is not meant to provide investment or financial advice.
 Investment decisions should be based on an individual’s specific financial needs, goals and risk profile.
 SoFi can’t guarantee future financial performance.
 Advisory services offered through SoFi Wealth, LLC.
 SoFi Securities, LLC, member FINRA / SIPC .
 SoFi Invest refers to the three investment and trading platforms operated by Social Finance, Inc. and its affiliates (described below).
 Individual customer accounts may be subject to the terms applicable to one or more of the platforms below.

 1) Automated Investing—The Automated Investing platform is owned by SoFi Wealth LLC, an SEC Registered Investment Advisor (“Sofi Wealth“).
 Brokerage services are provided to SoFi Wealth LLC by SoFi Securities LLC, an affiliated SEC registered broker dealer and member FINRA/SIPC, (“Sofi Securities).